Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Products and Services That Help Clients Achieve Their Goals

-Your institution should consider how products and services create benefits for clients, including the ability to invest in economic opportunities and address anticipated household needs at each life cycle stage.
+Providers should consider how products and services create benefits for clients, including the ability to invest in economic opportunities and address anticipated household needs at each life cycle stage.
 These products can include:

-• Business loans, such as start-up business capital, working capital, lines of credit, and alternative forms of collateral to facilitate productive loans (e.g., leasing machinery for a business); and
+• Business loans, such as start-up business capital, working capital, lines of credit, and alternative forms of collateral to facilitate productive loans (e.g., leasing machinery for a business);

-• Loans for specific life cycle events such as weddings, funerals, education, and home improvements
+• Loans for specific life cycle events such as weddings, funerals, education, and home improvements;

-• Savings products that address life cycle needs such as youth savings, educational savings, housing savings, wedding savings, funeral savings, and pension savings.
+• Savings products that address life cycle needs such as youth savings, educational savings, housing savings, wedding savings, funeral savings, and pension savings;

 This example demonstrates a product decision based on the provider’s analysis of client needs that helps clients to address anticipated household needs.